How to avoid a flat car battery

 6. Service your car

-A poorly maintained vehicle can put extra strain on the battery – from underinflated tyres to an overworked engine.
-And if you have a garage, keep your car in it; warmer temperatures are better for batteries.
+A poorly maintained vehicle can put extra strain on the battery.
+Also, if you have a garage, keep your car in it; warmer temperatures are better for batteries.

 7. Know the warning signs

-Noises like clicks as you turn the ignition, dashboard lights going dim or the engine turning over very slowly are all signs that a battery is flatter than it should be.
+Noises like clicks as you turn the ignition, dashboard lights going dim or the engine turning over very slowly are all signs of low or zero battery charge.

 8. Don’t persevere